Sufrostico/perl6-wiringpi/README.md

  1. This module requires the wiringpi library to installed manually following [this guide](http://wiringpi.com/download-and-install/)

- 1. Install this module by using panda
+ 1. Installation using zef

     - From sources:
         ```
-            panda install .
+            zef install .
         ```

 ## Current status